the-frey/docker_utils/README.md

 ## Docker Config YAML Example

 Write your container manifest in the order you want them deployed.
-The first key should be a number, as per the example below.
+The first key _must_ be a number, as per the example below.

 ### Options